Investing term

 Rebalance whenever any sleeve drifts more than a set percentage from its target, regardless of how recently you last rebalanced.

 A threshold rule rebalances whenever any part of your portfolio drifts more than a set percentage from its target, regardless of the calendar.
-It responds to actual movement — acting in volatile times and staying quiet in calm ones — which can be more efficient than rigid date-based rebalancing.
-The trade-off is you have to monitor for the trigger.
+It responds to actual movement — acting when the portfolio has genuinely shifted, and doing nothing when it hasn't — rather than trading on a fixed schedule.

 For example